Skip to contents

 The function creates two subdirectories: Polar (Polar coordinates) and Cartesian (Perimeter coordinates).

-A new file MorphometricsEN.csv is created containing geometric measurements and shape indices.
+A new file MorphometricsEN.csv is created containing geometric measurements.

 morpho_file <- file.path(work_dir, "Polar", "MorphometricsEN.csv")